The True Cost of Cheap Chocolate

 So next time you get a chocolate craving (probably soon), here are some tips to help you satisfy your sweet tooth while also looking out for cocoa farmers and the planet...

 1. Don’t give up chocolate!
 Millions of people depend on cocoa farming to earn a living; giving up chocolate would only hurt them.

 2. Shop smart.
 Look for chocolate that is independently certified by the Rainforest Alliance, UTZ or Fairtrade - groups that monitor environmental and labor conditions.
 By changing your purchasing habits, you’ll also signal to companies that consumers want ethically-produced chocolate.

 3. Get used to paying more for chocolate - it's worth it.
 Instead of viewing chocolate as a cheap, plentiful commodity, think of it more like a good coffee or wine - something that’s worth paying a little extra for.

 4. Find a favourite!
 Websites like The Good Shopping guide, Ethical Consumer and Shop ethical! can help you discern which chocolate manufacturers are genuinely committed to ethical practices.
 Support your favourites!

-Reference credit: The steep price we pay for chocolate - Gulnaz Khan, Feb 10, 2021, IDEAS.TED.COM.
+© Written by Anika O. for The Good Party Co. based on The steep price we pay for chocolate - Gulnaz Khan, Feb 10, 2021, IDEAS.TED.COM